Skip to main content

 Undergraduate Commencement Parking Map

-Disability Access
+Disability

 Visitors with mobility concerns are strongly encouraged to arrive early and be prepared for the exertion required of the day.
-Stadium Gates open 2 hours prior to the start of the ceremony.
+Even with disability seating and the shuttle transportation options, the stadium is large and will require a fair amount of walking to enter the gates and reach the seats

 On-site wheelchairs are NOT available.
 Guests with difficulty walking are strongly encouraged to bring their own wheelchair.
 Wheelchairs are commonly available for short-term rental from medical supply stores and some pharmacies.